chihyinyang/InterviewFQA/README.md

 ## App Life Cycle

-#### The `AppDelegate` class in iOS is responsible for manaing the app's life cycle and responding to various state changes.
+#### The `AppDelegate` class in iOS is responsible for managing the app's life cycle and responding to various state changes.
 ### `application(_:didFinishLaunchingWithOptions:)`
   - This method will be called when app is launched.